svenluijten/env-providers/README.md

 ```

 ## Usage
-You must publish this package's configuration file for it to work correctly.
+You must publish this package's configuration file for it to work properly.
 To
 do so, run the following command:

 ```bash